ROCm/AMDMIGraphX/docs/dev/env_vars.rst

 **MIGRAPHX_TRACE_MATCHES_FOR**

-Set to a string of what you want to filter matched results of.
-TODO: need to figure out what this can do
+Set to the name of any matcher and only traces for that matcher will be printed out.

 **MIGRAPHX_VALIDATE_MATCHES**